Cleanup: Phone Storage Cleaner Review

 • $44.99 for a lifetime license

 So, its lowest tier is $7.99 per week—definitely not the cheapest cleaner, as many competitors offer $3–$4 per week for similar functionality.
-The lifetime license is $44.99, though there’s currently a limited-time offer for $29.99.
-There are definitely more affordable options out there, but the real question whether it’s worth it?
-In our opinion, it’s hard to justify the price.
-The app has a lot of features, but it struggles with accuracy, there’s no automatic cleanup.
-For this price, we expected better performance.
+And the lifetime license is $44.99.
+There are definitely more affordable options out there, but the real question is whether it’s worth it?
+If Cleanup were more accurate in its photo grouping and actually offered automatic cleanup, then maybe (just maybe) it would be worth it.
+But right now, in our opinion, it’s tough to justify.
+Yes, it’s loaded with features.
+But many of them underperform, and the core experience is bogged down by inconsistent results and the absence of automation.
+For the price, we expected a lot more.

 Free version - Cleanup: Phone Storage Cleaner